seed-rs/seed/README.md

 ### Display markdown
 Seed supports creating elements from markdown text, using [pulldown-cmark](https://github.com/raphlinus/pulldown-cmark) internally.
-Use the [El::from_markdown()](https://docs.rs/seed/0.1.4/seed/dom_types/struct.El.html#method.from_markdown) method to create an element that accepts a markdown &str as its only parameter.
+Use the [El::from_markdown()](https://docs.rs/seed/0.1.4/seed/dom_types/struct.El.html#method.from_markdown) method to create an element that accepts a markdown &str as its only parameter, and displays it normally as html.

 Example:
 ```rust